The partial K function: Background

-Throughout this manuscript, we assume the system of point processes is jointly \emph{homogeneous}, meaning the joint distribution across process types is invariant under spatial translations \citep[see][for a formal definition]{daley2007introduction}.
+Throughout this work, we assume the system of point processes is jointly \emph{homogeneous}, meaning the joint distribution across process types is invariant under spatial translations \citep[see][for a formal definition]{daley2007introduction}.
 Say that we have three types of processes $X$, $Y$ and $Z$.
-As previously noted, the $K$ function $K_{XY}$ may be misleading if there is dependence between $X$ and $Y$ induced by $Z$, and this means $K_{XY}$ not only requires that the spatial joint distribution of $X$ and $Y$ is homogeneous, but also conditionally on the locations of $Z$.
+As previously noted, the $K$ function $K_{XY}$ may be misleading if there is dependence between $X$ and $Y$ induced by $Z$, and this means $K_{XY}$ not only requires that the spatial joint distribution points of types $X$ and $Y$ is homogeneous, but also conditionally on the points of type $Z$.
 Our partial $K$ function relaxes this assumption to allow for certain forms of conditional mean inhomogeneity.
-We require only that the system $(X,Y,Z)$ is jointly homogeneous, not that individual processes are conditionally homogeneous given others.
-This is a weaker requirement because processes can exhibit apparent spatial trends due to dependence on other processes, even if the system is homogeneous.
+We require only that the system of all $P$ processes is jointly homogeneous, not that individual processes are conditionally homogeneous given others.
+This is a weaker requirement because processes can exhibit apparent spatial trends due to dependence on other processes, even if the system as a whole is homogeneous.